Mastervoliumpl/SnakeGame/README.md

 ## Description
-This is my go at attempting to create a snake game using WPF and XAML, with the help of https://wpf-tutorial.com/.
+This is my attempt at creating a snake game using WPF and XAML, with the help of https://wpf-tutorial.com/.

 ## Main Features